 The Business Impact of Lightico's eSignatures

 In a world where customers are on their mobile phones, businesses are thirsty for ways to sell and service them in real-time, wherever their customers are.

 With Lightico, agents have an integrated suite of digital tools they can add to their live phone conversations to better serve their mobile customers: Leapfrogging PC and face-to-face customer experiences.

-While speaking with customers on their mobile phones, phone agents can seamless add in-call tools like real-time media sharing, instant identification collection, real-time finger-eSigning, smart document creation/completion & instant, PCI compliant payment collection.
+While speaking with customers on their mobile phones, phone agents can seamlessly add in-call tools like real-time media sharing, instant identification collection, real-time finger-eSigning, smart document creation/completion & instant, PCI compliant payment collection.

-Lightico’s ‘no-app required’ approach to digital service is combined with deep learning and rich analytics, equip call agents with a full suite of the right digital tools to close sales and improve service.
+Lightico's ‘no-app required' approach to digital service, combined with deep learning and rich analytics, equip call agents with a full suite of the right digital tools to close sales and improve service.